by Goldie Goldbloom

 Goldie Goldbloom grew up as part of a farming family in Western Australia, where her grandfather settled after emigrating from England in the early 1900s as part of a search for a new Jewish homeland.
 Her first novel, The Paperbark Shoe, was a National Endowment for the Arts Big Reads selection.
 Goldbloom, who is Hasidic, has eight children and teaches creative writing at the University of Chicago and Northwestern University.

-If you are part of a book group, consider making The Septembers of Shiraz one of your books for discussion.
+If you are part of a book group, consider making The Plot Against America one of your books for discussion.
 To reduce barriers to participation, a limited number of book sets will be made available free of charge on a first come, first served basis by the Jewish Community Library, through our Book Club in a Box lending program.

 Join the Conversation!

 Be a Partner:

 If you are part of an organization or institution, we hope that you will join us.
 Becoming a partner allows your organization and its constituents to enjoy dynamic learning experiences and connect with the larger Jewish community.
 Please contact us at email@example.com or 415.567.3327 x 705 to learn more about the program and becoming a community partner.

 The Jewish Community Library is located at 1835 Ellis Street between Scott and Pierce.
 There is free garage parking at the entrance on Pierce Street between Ellis and Eddy.
-For more information visit the website: www.jewishcommunitylibrary.org
+For more information visit www.jewishcommunitylibrary.org